Varun-Mayilvaganan/Varun-Mayilvaganan/README.md

-- 📫 How to reach me **varunmayilvaganan11@gmail.com*
+- 📫 How to reach me **varunmayilvaganan11@gmail.com*.

-- ⚡ In my free time I use to watch, create contents and play badminton
+- ⚡ In my free time I use to watch, create contents and play badminton.

 - 🌟 Fun fact: **Less Tension, More Work!**